rtuhpc/hpc-platform/doc/index.rst

    02_jupyter_hub.md
    hpc.md

-The central element of the platform is a user-friendly interface for computing resource reservation and access.
-HPC platform includes High-performance Computing (HPC) and virtualization resources, as well as thematic web interfaces for data analysis and visualization.
+The central element of the HPC platform is a user-friendly interface for reserving and accessing computing resources.
+The platform includes supercomputing and virtualization infrastructure, as well as HPC-enabled thematic web portals for data analysis and visualization.

 .. image:: images/platforma.png
   :width: 400